netizer/lamb-rb/README.md

 - Clear error messages.
 - Static typing (TBD).

 It is a frontend of another programming language, called Forest.
+Check out its repository for more details: https://github.com/netizer/forest-rb

 Forest adds another pile of features to the stack:
 - Homoiconicity - The code is a data structure - like lisp, but the code is a tree, not a list.
 Oh, and you don't have brackets everywhere, so you could call it a cute lisp if you really want to.
 Wait.
 Lisp is LISt Processor, and Forest is TREEs Processor, or FORESt Processor, so maybe Foresp?
 Treep?... haha, nevermind.